Industrial Deafness Claims – How Much Compensation Can I Claim?

 - Complete lack of hearing in one ear or both ears

 - Difficulty hearing in one ear or both ears

 - Permanent or temporary lack of hearing

-There are two hearing conditions, in particular, which should be elaborated on further because they tend to be attributed with industrial deafness, however, a lot of people do not immediately realise that this is the case.
+There are two hearing conditions, in particular, which should be elaborated on further because they tend to be attributed to industrial deafness, however, a lot of people do not immediately realise that this is the case.

 - Acoustic trauma – This is a form of deafness that comes about at a rapid pace.
-It happens if someone is exposed to an extremely loud noise, for example, a series of loud noises like gunshots at close ranges or an explosion.
+It happens if someone is exposed to extremely loud noise, for example, a series of loud noises like gunshots at close ranges or an explosion.

 - Tinnitus – This appears as continual droning, hissing, ticking, ringing or buzzing noises in your ears.
 This can also be caused due to loud noises.